IsGameliel/glowing-menu/README.md

 - **Font Awesome**: Provides the icons.

 ## Installation
-1. Clone the repository or copy the code into a new directory.
+1. Clone the repository from [GitHub](https://github.com/isgameliel/glowing-menu) or copy the code into a new directory.
 2. Ensure you have a web browser to view the output.
 3. Open the `index.html` file in a browser.

+## Preview
+Check out the live preview of the menu at [https://isgameliel.github.io/glowing-menu/](https://isgameliel.github.io/glowing-menu/).

 ## Usage
 - Hover over any icon to see the glow effect in its respective color.